jlengstorf/lengstorf.com/content/drafts/keeping-score.md

 ### Who are you measuring against?

 If our self-worth is tied to what other people are capable of, we'll always be miserable.
 If we're looking to beat ourselves up, someone is always richer, further along, more famous, or better looking.
 There's a preteen graduating from an Ivy League college.
 There's a lady who's a billionaire now because she cut the feet off her pantyhose and decided it was worth making into a product.
-Some kid you drank with in high school with is now the quarterback for the Baltimore Ravens [TODO TKTK check this].
+Some kid you drank with in high school with is now the quarterback for the Houston Texans.

 Or, if we're looking to comfort ourselves, we can always find someone doing worse.